sandile323/promgamming-docs/Csharp/AnonymousType_and_DynamixType.md

 }

 ```
-A methods can have a dynmic parameter so as to accept any type
+A method can have a dynmic parameter, so as to accept any type.